AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 This approach builds critical evaluation skills by treating AI outputs as flawed drafts rather than authoritative sources.
 The teacher generates a deliberately flawed, biased, or incomplete essay using AI.
 The teacher then distributes this text to the class alongside a strict marking rubric.

 Learners receive an AI biography of Churchill with timeline errors and political bias.
-They check the essay using primary sources (Kitson, 2024).
-Learners rewrite the conclusion, fixing dates and bias to improve critical reading (Jones, 2023).
-The teacher then assesses their corrected work and reasoning (Smith, 2022).
+They check the essay using primary sources, applying the historical-thinking concepts of evidence and perspective (Seixas, 2004; Wineburg, 2001).
+Learners rewrite the conclusion, fixing dates and bias to improve critical reading.
+The teacher then assesses their corrected work and reasoning.

 The Socratic AI Persona